braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/windows_universal/analytics/setting_custom_attributes.md

 ### Setting a custom attribute via the REST API

 You can also use our REST API to set user attributes.
-To do so refer to the [user API documentation][4].
+Refer to the [users API][4] documentation for details.

 ### Custom attribute value limits